onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 Curvature_profile(m) in R^k
 ```

-* Encodes coarse curvature invariants, such as spatial curvature parameter, plus a small set of derived quantities that track flatness and isotropy.
+* Encodes coarse curvature invariants, such as a spatial curvature parameter, plus a small set of derived quantities that track flatness and isotropy.

 5. Perturbation spectrum summary